 Mechanical steam traps rely on the difference in density between steam and condensate in order to operate.
 They can continuously pass large volumes of condensate and are suitable for a wide range of process applications.
-Types include ball float and inverted bucket steam traps.
-This tutorial considers the operation and benefits of both types.
+Types include Float & Thermostatic (also known as F&T Steam Traps as well as Ball Float) and inverted bucket steam traps.

 The ball float type trap operates by sensing the difference in density between steam and condensate.
 In the case of the trap shown in Figure 11.3.1, condensate reaching the trap will cause the ball float to rise, lifting the valve off its seat and releasing condensate.
 As can be seen, the valve is always flooded and neither steam nor air will pass through it, so early traps of this kind were vented using a manually operated cock at the top of the body.
 Modern traps use a thermostatic air vent, as shown in Figure 11.3.2.
 This allows the initial air to pass whilst the trap is also handling condensate.